pardisanMadani/pardisanMadani/README.md

-- 👋 Hi, I’m @pardisanMadani
+- 👋 Hi, I’m Mr.Madani
-- 👀 I’m interested in ...
+- 👀 I’m interested in embedded systems developing.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning RTOS, TinyML and FPGA.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on embedded systems projects.
-- 📫 How to reach me ...
+- 📫 How to reach me eng.smem@hotmail.com

 <!---
 pardisanMadani/pardisanMadani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.